polyfy/polylith/readme.md

 <img src="images/base.png" width="30%" alt="Base">

 The lack of an `interface` makes bases less composable compared to components.
-But that is not a big problem, because they solve another problem and that is to receive input from the outside world and to delegate that input to different components (or actually interfaces, because components and bases only knows about interfaces).
+That is not a big problem, because they solve a different problem and that is to convert input from the outside world and delegate it to different components via their interfaces.

-Let's create the `cli` base to see how it works:
+Let's create the `cli` base to see how that works:
 ```sh
 poly create b name:cli
 ```

-Our workspace should now look like this:
+Our workspace should now look something like this:
 ```sh
 example
   bases